Valid as at January 1, 2023

 Yes.
 The average cost of comprehensive insurance for a vehicle on HCRS is around 0.5 to 1% of its value.
 These are taken from your policy and are based on my 1960s cars.

-Depends on age etc. A 1984 model would be more Very low cost as they know you will be looking after the vehicle and will not be using it that much.
+It really depends on age.
+A 1984 model would be more Very low cost as they know you will be looking after the vehicle and will not be using it that much.

-- The Garage is the ARDC’s café located right above Pit
+The Garage Cafe is the ARDC’s café located right above Pit Building

-- All Members of the general public to enjoy.
+All Members of the general public can enjoy this space.

 On some occasions however, such as big race meetings and events the event promoter may hire this space as part of their Venue Hire Agreement.